-Physical, mental, verbal abuse, threats, intimidation, harassment, coercion, and/or conduct, including, but not limited to abuses on the basis of race, color, religion, national or ethnic origin, sex,

-2.3. sexual orientation, age and disability, of any person on college premises or at College-sponsored or College-supervised functions, which threatens or intimidates, or endangers the health or safety of any person.
+Physical, mental, verbal abuse, threats, intimidation, harassment, coercion, and/or conduct, including, but not limited to abuses on the basis of race, color, religion, national or ethnic origin, sex, sexual orientation, age and disability, of any person on college premises or at College-sponsored or College-supervised functions, which threatens or intimidates, or endangers the health or safety of any person.

-Sexual misconduct such as sexual harassment, sexual exploitation, sexual assault, stalking, intimate partner violence,

-2.4. cyber misconduct, or any other sexually related unwanted behaviors.
-(See Title IX and Sexual Misconduct Policy)

-Attempted or actual theft of and/or damage to property of the college or property of a member of the college community or other personal or public property, on or off campus.
+- 2.4.
+Sexual misconduct such as sexual harassment, sexual exploitation, sexual assault, stalking, intimate partner violence, cyber misconduct, or any other sexually related unwanted behaviors.
+(See Title IX and Sexual Misconduct Policy) - Attempted or actual theft of and/or damage to property of the college or property of a member of the college community or other personal or public property, on or off campus.

-Hazing and/or Bullying, defined as any act or behavior whether physical, emotional, or psychological, which subjects a person, voluntarily or involuntarily, to abuse, mistreatment, degradation,

-2.6. humiliation, harassment, embarrassment, or intimidation, or which may in any fashion compromise her or his inherent human dignity.
-The express or implied consent of the victim will not be a defense.

-Unauthorized possession, duplication or use of keys to any college premises or unauthorized entry to or use of college premises, including trespassing.

-Making, transmitting or promotion of any video, audio or data recording which is reasonably determined to be of an obscene,

-- 2.8. profane, abusive, indecent, or violent nature which bring disrepute to the College or any student or employee of the College. - 2.9.
+- Hazing and/or Bullying, defined as any act or behavior whether physical, emotional, or psychological, which subjects a person, voluntarily or involuntarily, to abuse, mistreatment, degradation, humiliation, harassment, embarrassment, or intimidation, or which may in any faction compromise her or his inherent burner. - 2.6. humiliation, harassment, embarrassment, or intimidation, or which may in any fashion compromise her or his inherent human dignity.
+The express or implied consent of the victim will not be a defense. - Unauthorized possession, duplication or use of keys to any 2.7. college premises or unauthorized entry to or use of college premises, including trespassing. - Making, transmitting or promotion of any video, audio or data recording which is reasonably determined to be of an obscene, 2.8. profane, abusive, indecent, or violent nature which bring disrepute to the College or any student or employee of the College. - 2.9.
 Violation of any federal, state or local law.